C2DH/-digital-monography/docs/usage/markdown_guidelines.md

 ```
     Do not add tabs or spaces at the start of a paragraph.
 Such indentation has a special meaning.
-Using it might lead to unindended formatting.
+Using it might lead to unintended formatting.
 ```

 ### Italics